TIAA: History

 In 1918, Andrew Carnegie and his Carnegie Foundation for the Advancement of Teaching, under the leadership of Henry S. Pritchett, created the Teachers Insurance and Annuity Association of America (TIAA), a fully funded system of pensions for professors.
 Funding was provided by a combination of grants from the foundation and Carnegie Corporation of New York, as well as ongoing contributions from participating institutions and individuals.
 The policyholders voted in 1921 to implement policyholder representation on the TIAA board so that educators would have a role in running the organization.

-CREF

-TIAA's conservative investing helped it survive the 1929 stock market crash and the Great Depression.
-Albert Einstein became a participant in 1933, which TIAA-CREF advertised in a notable 2001 campaign.

-After World War II, in reaction to rising inflation and lengthening life expectancies, and a dramatic expansion of the education sector with the G.I.
-Bill, TIAA recognized the need for its participants to invest in equities in order to diversify its retirement funds.
-TIAA created the College Retirement Equities Fund (CREF), a variable annuity, for that purpose, in 1952.
+TIAA's namesake and signature investment/insurance product is the TIAA Traditional, which offers a contractually guaranteed return on principal and, at the discretion of the board of trustees on a periodic basis, additional profit/dividend interest over and above the guaranteed return.
+From the relatively illiquid and stable, long-term investments of its general account, TIAA has been able to consistently add some dividends to TIAA Traditional contributions since 1948.

+Annuities and Real-Estate

+In 1952, TIAA created the College Retirement Equities Fund (CREF) a variable annuity, in order to diversify its retirement funds.

+In 1995, TIAA introduced the TIAA Real Estate account, also a variable annuity, but more stable than equity investments and more flexible than TIAA Traditional.